Graped/ai_bidding/README.md

 ### Sensitive Information Handling
 1. API Keys
-   - Store API keys in environment variables
+   - Store API keys in config.yaml
-   - Do not commit the `.env` file to version control
+   - Do not commit the config.yaml file to version control
-   - Use placeholders (e.g., `sk-xxxxxxxx`) in examples
+   - Use placeholders in examples

 2. Tender Files
    - Remove sensitive information from example files